pboling/seed_migration/README.md

 ### Registering models

-By default, `SeedMigration` won't seen any data after running `seed:migrate`.
+By default no models are registered, so running seed migrations won't update the seeds file.
 You have to manually register the models in the configuration file.

 Simply register a model: